Visas

 Who is exempt from the financial thresholds

-Certain visa categories are exempt from the income requirement: E-1 (professor), E-3 (researcher), E-4 (technology transfer), E-5 (professional), and D-8 investors who have invested USD 500,000 or more in Korea.
+Immigration firms report that certain professional and academic categories are exempt from the income requirement: E-1 (professor), E-3 (researcher), E-4 (technology transfer), and E-5 (professional).
+High-investment D-8 holders may also be exempt, but the exact investment threshold that triggers the exemption is not confirmed in the official notices reviewed for this guide.
+If you are on D-8 and want to rely on an investment-based exemption, verify the threshold and your eligibility at 1345 before applying.
 These exemptions apply only to the financial threshold.
 All other requirements, including the overseas application rule and apostille documents, still apply.

 Two pathways: VICN route vs. direct consular route